List of Digimon films: Revenge of Diaboromon

 Digimon Adventure 02: Revenge of Diaboromon (デジモンアドベンチャー02: ディアボロモンの逆襲, Dejimon Adobenchā Zero Tsū: Diaboromon no Gyakushū) is the fourth Digimon film.
 It was released in Japan on March 3, 2001, later released in the United States on August 5, 2005.
 Along with One Piece: Clockwork Island Adventure, the fourth Digimon film was shown as a double feature, which was called the Tōei Spring Anime Fair 2001.
 In total, they earned 3,000,000,000 Japanese yen.

 Taking place three months during Digimon Adventure 02, the DigiDestined discover the return of Diaboromon.
 Tai, Matt, T.K. and Kari head to the Internet, where Diaboromon lures them into a trap.
 A swarm of Kuramon (Diaboromon's fresh form) appear and invade the Real World.
 Kuramon merges with Diaboromon to create a Super Ultimate level called Armageddemon.
-Though Omnimon and Imperialdramon fail to stop it, he gives his energy to Imperialdramon Fighter Mode, powering him up to Paladin Mode.
+Though Omnimon and Imperialdramon fail to stop it, Omnimon gives his energy to Imperialdramon Fighter Mode, powering him up to Paladin Mode.
 Using his Omni Sword attack, Imperialdramon defeats Armageddemon, splitting him back up into Kuramon.
 With the power of the Digivices and cell phones, the Omni Sword is powered up, sending Kuramon back into the computer.

-Discotek Media will release the film on Blu-ray as part of the 2nd film collection alongside the two Digimon Tamers films.
+Discotek Media released the film on Blu-ray as part of the 2nd film collection alongside the two Digimon Tamers films.